jithendray/jithendray/README.md

 - Writing about data & software engineering concepts
 - Machine learning

-🌱 I'm learning (in 2023): best practices for python & engineering, streaming analytics & systems, grinding leetcode 💬 I love meeting new people, We can chat about various stuff.
+🌱 I'm learning (in 2023): best practices for python & engineering, streaming analytics & systems, grinding leetcode<br/>
+💬 I love meeting new people, We can chat about various stuff.
 Feel free to contact me through email or twitter<br/>
 📎 Visit my [website/blog](https://jithendray.github.io/) to know more about me<br />